 IUCN NL works with NGOs, companies, governments and scientists to strengthen human wellbeing through worldwide nature conservation.
 Their activities focus on three themes: green international cooperation, greening companies, and restoring and conserving nature.
 On top of that, IUCN publishes a yearly update of the Red List of Threatened Species.

-Loro Parque Fundación has been working since 1994 for animal welfare and biodiversity conservation, and supporting the Blue-throated Macaw conservation program since 1995.
+Loro Parque Fundación has been working since 1994 for animal welfare and biodiversity conservation, and has supported the Blue-throated Macaw conservation program from 1995 to 2016.
 It does this primarily from its headquarters in Tenerife, Canary Islands, but through its collaborations with organizations across the world it supports the protection of endangered species globally.

 March Conservation Fund expands protected areas, supports ecological research, and empowers the public to become stewards and advocates for the natural world.
 Their work is focused on building the capacity of nonprofit operations, both domestically and abroad, to conserve populations of threatened birds and associated biodiversity.